-With laser treatment, our Ottawa dentists take a patient-focused approach to performing a frenectomy.
+With laser treatment, our Nepean, Ottawa dentists take a patient-focused approach to performing a frenectomy.
 This method is safer and offers faster recovery than conventional means of treating the condition.

 The Frenectomy Procedure